Solviento/notes/FINANCE/00-finance-brief.md

 **US economy indicators**

 - USA Economic indicators
-- - **Inflation: based on CPI** (Consumer Price Index)
+- **Inflation: based on CPI** (Consumer Price Index)
-  - - amount of money increases at a greater rate than the supply of goods
+  - amount of money increases at a greater rate than the supply of goods
   - higher prices
   - savings worth less
   - Federal Reserve attempts to control this by raising interest rates
 - **Gross Domestic Product (GDP)**
-  - - value of all goods and services produced within the country
+  - value of all goods and services produced within the country
     - Balance of Payments = Exports - Imports
 - **Unemployment Rate**
-  - - 18-65 years of age.
+  - 18-65 years of age.
 - **USA budget deficit**
-  - - Amount required for all public sector activities (amount collected from taxation and other sources)
+  - Amount required for all public sector activities (amount collected from taxation and other sources)
 - **Interest rate**
-  - - cost of borrowing (tightening/loosening credit
+  - cost of borrowing (tightening/loosening credit
 - **Dow Jones**
-  - - indicates the avg share prices for 30 companies traded in the USA
+  - indicates the average share prices for 30 companies traded in the USA

 **Balance Sheets**

 **Balance Sheet** balances assets with equities and liabilities

-**Current Assets** sell within a yea**r**
+**Current Assets** sell within a year

 **Long term assets** sell much longer